Sumon-DevCoder/job-house-client/README.md

 ## Featues

-- in this project will intregated (jwt) json web token authentication system as a result user can access data safely.
+- in this project will intregated (jwt) json web token authentication system as a result user can access data safely. also added

 - besides in this project added, react tabs transtack query, aos animation, carosel/slider, helmet, and so on - as a result webpage will be interactive and more effective.